jlam55555/veikk-linux-driver/README.md

     sudo cat -n "xxxx:2FEB:0001.xxxx" > /sys/bus/hid/drivers/hid-generic/unload

 replacing the `x`s with the corresponding values from `ls /sys/bus/hid/devices`. (`2FEB:0001` is the vendor ID, product ID of the S640 product.)
+If this is successful, running `ls /sys/bus/hid/drivers/veikk` should list the Veikk S640 device.

 ---